 The order requires that the indexed list of files is published to the internet, so it is accessible to the public and can assist with Freedom of Information requests.

 From 1 July 2015, the revised Senate Order requires that only contracts formed through grants, sales of goods/services by an entity, disposals by an entity, and other financial arrangements (non-procurement contracts) be included in the internet listing.
 Procurement contracts are not to be included in the internet listing.
 Reports on procurement contracts will be generated by the Department of Finance and published on AusTender (www.tenders.gov.au) and can be accessed by the Senate Order button.

-The Auditing and Assurance Standards Board is subject to the Senate Order and a listing has been published for the 1 July 2020 - 1 June 2021 period.
+The Auditing and Assurance Standards Board is subject to the Senate Order.
+As the AUASB did not have any contracts for 1 January - 31 December 2021 a listing has not be published for that period.

 In the course of official duties, officials of the AUASB received the following gifts and/or benefits where the value exceeds $A100 (excluding GST).

 These Statements form part of the governance arrangements for the AUASB, under the Financial Management and Accountability Act 1997 (FMA Act) framework, through the Governance Review Implementation (AASB and AUASB ) Act 2008.

 The Public Interest Disclosure Act 2013 (PID Act) applies to Australian Government agencies, Commonwealth companies, public authorities and Commonwealth contracted service providers.

 The PID Act is a mechanism for AASB/AUASB (together, ‘the Offices’) current and former staff, contactors and board members to safely report any conduct engaged in by an agency, public official or contracted service provider that involves illegal conduct, corruption, maladministration, abuse of public trust, wastage of public money, unreasonable danger to health and safety, danger to the environment, or abuse of position or grounds for disciplinary action.